-We invite the public to attend the SheTalks cocktail event supporting women + entrepreneurs.
+We invite the public to attend the SheTalks storytelling event supporting women who create.

 The event is hosted by the ISU Pappajohn Center for Entrepreneurship and sponsored by the ISU Debbie & Jerry Ivy College of Business.

-Please let us know if you can make it and register below!
+The event is free and open to the public.
+Please let us know if you can make it by registering below!